thiagopuccinelli/post-processing-tools/README.md

 # Step to implement fortran 90 codes as library for python code:

-To implement fortran 90 code, one should follow the bellow command line in terminal:
+To implement fortran 90 code, one should follow the bellow commands line in terminal:

+# Radial distribution function:

 In python3: